 - The child's exposures to pets and other animals

 - Recent travel or time spent outdoors, such as camping, hiking, or on a farm

 - Antinuclear antibody (ANA): Antinuclear antibody is one of the antibodies that the body may produce in certain autoimmune diseases (called autoantibodies).
 As many as 25% of children with JRA have a positive ANA result.
-A positive ANA result is most common in children with pauciarticular disease.
+A positive ANA result is most common in children with pauciarticular disease and it is an important risk factor for eye disease in these children.
 It is uncommon in children with systemic JRA.
 It is linked to an increased risk of eye involvement (uveitis).
 ANA is also more likely to be positive in conditions related to JRA (such as SLE or scleroderma) than in JRA.
 It is often used to rule out these conditions in a person with arthritis symptoms.
-Very high levels of ANA may increase the risk that the disease will progress to adult-type SLE.

 Must Read Articles Related to Juvenile Rheumatoid Arthritis